Putnam County, New York: Law enforcement

 The Putnam County Sheriff's Office includes a Civil Bureau, patrol division, a marine unit, a motorcycle unit, a school resource unit, and a narcotics enforcement unit.

 County Sheriff

-The current Sheriff, Kevin McConville (Republican Party) was elected on November 3, 2021.
+Brian Hess is the acting sheriff of the county.
+He replaced Kevin McConville (Republican Party) who died on August 22, 2025.
 The Sheriff's Department includes a Civil Bureau, patrol division, a marine unit, a motorcycle unit, a school resource unit, and a narcotics enforcement unit.